MLB Betting Rules at MA Sportsbooks

 Moneyline

-A moneyline bet is a pick of a team to win regardless of score differential.
-Results from extra innings count unless the bet was only for the first nine innings.
+A moneyline bet involves selecting a team to win, irrespective of the score difference.
+The final outcome includes extra innings, except when the bet was specifically for the first nine innings.

 Over/under